xluciadh/bio-volumentations/README.md

 If a `Random...` transform receives multiple targets on its input in a single call, the same random numbers are used to transform all of these targets.

-however, some transformations might behave slightly differently for the individual target types.
+However, some transformations might behave slightly differently for the individual target types.
 For example, `RandomCrop` works in the same way for all target types, while `RandomGaussianNoise` only affects the `image` target and leaves the `mask` and `float_mask` targets unchanged.
 Please consult the documentation of respective transforms